South America: Terrain & Seafloor 48 x 36 (Portrait Orientation)

 A detailed depiction of:

-Inland water bodies, including Australia's ubiquitous intermittent lakes and salt flats
+Inland water bodies, including Patagonia's intermittent lakes and salt flats

 Mountain summits with corresponding elevations in feet